meltyourface/blank/posts/Grief-and-mourning-practices/Mourning-Ceremonies-for-Psychological-Healing/index.md

 ### III.
 Culturally Significant Holidays

-Ceremony: Pathway of Light
+**Ceremony**: Pathway of Light

-Description: This ceremony adapts to any culturally significant holiday and unites the living with the spirits of departed relatives in a mutually beneficial exchange of energy.
+**Description**: This ceremony adapts to any culturally significant holiday and unites the living with the spirits of departed relatives in a mutually beneficial exchange of energy.

-Elements:
+**Elements**:

 1. ****Symbolic Object****: A trail of candles or lanterns, symbolizing the guiding light the deceased has provided and continues to provide in the lives of their living relatives.
 2. ****Ancestral Invocation****: Family members will share personal stories and memories associated with the deceased during that specific holiday, fostering a connection between the generations present and those who have passed.